 I am a Colombian astronomer from Medellín, Colombia.
 I obtained my Ph.D. in Astrophysics and Cosmology from the Aix-Marseille Université at Laboratoire d'Astrophysique de Marseille in France.
-Currently, I am a postdoctoral reseacher at École normale supérieure.
-I work in the extragalactic field, studying galaxy formation and evolution.
-In particular, studying molecular shocks, mechanical energy dissipation, dust attenuation, and star formation.
+Currently, I am the School and Student Programmes Manager at CERN, working in the Education, Communications and Outreach group.
+I am notably in charge of the Beamline for Schools (BL4S) competition, an international physics competition that brings high-school students to perform experiments at particle accelerators.

 List of Projects